-The third and final patriarch of the Jewish Bible is Jacob.
-In one of the most famous Bible stories, Jacob dreamt of a ladder that was rooted on earth and reached toward heaven.
-According to Jewish tradition, when Jacob looked up the ladder to heaven, God showed him a three-legged throne and told him, "You are the third leg."
-As we read in Scripture, God told Jacob, "I am the Lord, the God of your father Abraham and the God of Isaac.
+he third and final patriarch of the Jewish Bible is Jacob.
+In one of the most famous Bible stories, Jacob dreamt of a ladder rooted on earth and reaching to heaven.
+When Jacob looked up, God said, "I am the LORD, the God of your father Abraham and the God of Isaac.
 I will give you and your descendants the land on which you are lying" (Genesis 28:13).